javeriaj79/CIFAR-10-Image-Classification-with-Convolutional-Neural-Network/README.md

 4. Evaluate the model on the test dataset.

 ## Contributing:
 Contributions are welcome!
-Please feel free to fork this repository, submit issues, or open pull requests for any improvements or bug fixes.
+Please feel free to fork this repository, submit issues, or open pull requests for any improvements.

 ## Feedback:
-For feedback, suggestions, or questions, please reach out via the Issues tab on GitHub or email [email].
+For feedback, suggestions, or questions, please reach out via the Issues tab on GitHub.